wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 1.5.1 =
+* User interface update, small changes to make the plugin easier to use.
+* Fixed a small bug that sometimes causes "Empty haystack" warnings.

 = 1.5 =
 * Comments can now be indexed and searched (thanks to Cristian Damm).